shyrodgau/imbraw2dng/imbapp.md

 - can be used offline just like imbraw2dng

 Disadvantages over the APP from ImB:
-- live image view not built in
+- live image view for video not built in
 - no local album browsing on PC/phone
 - no tough guy looking at you